eromatiya/the-glorious-dotfiles/README.md

 	- Using `ffmpeg`, it captures a picture using your webcam if the password is wrong.
 (Enabled by default)
 		- Will store the images to `$HOME/Pictures/Intruder/` folder.

+- Keyboard Binding:
+	- <kbd>super + l</kbd> - lock the screen
+	- <kbd>Control + u</kbd> or <kbd>Escape</kbd> - clear the typed password
+	- <kbd>Return</kbd> - validate password

 - Background modes
-	- `blur` blurred background using `imagemagick`'s `convert`.
+	- `blur` method uses `imagemagick`'s `convert` to blur the background.
+		- There's also a dynamic background functionality like the one with the `dynamic-wallpaper` module.
+It changes the blurred background image based on time.
+This is enabled by default.
+If disabled, it will use the default wallpaper.
+Configure it in `awesome/module/lockscreen.lua`.

-	- `root` use the root background as the lockscreen's background image.
+	- `root` uses the root background/wallpaper as the lockscreen's background image.
-	- `background` use the `beautiful.background` as the background image.
+	- `background` use the `beautiful.background` color as the background image.
+Use it with blur and transparency to make it more beautiful.

 - Note:
-	- The default password is `toor` and it's in `awesome/configuration/secrets.lua` .
+	- The default password is `toor` and it's in `awesome/configuration/secrets.lua`.
 	- Integrated with the `user-profile` widget to get the profile picture.
 	- You can also set your picture manually.